• Skip to main content

 Where to Stay in Hoi An

 To really soak up all that history, you need to stay in the ancient town, and there are only a few options: book one of the front rooms at the Vinh Hung Heritage Hotel in a centuries-old timber merchant’s house in the heart of the ancient quarter.
-If you need a swimming pool reserve a riverside room at the colonial-style Anantara Hoi An on the edge of the historic centre, and just a fifteen-minute stroll to the Japanese Bridge and Hoi An’s other heritage sights.

 Things to Do In Hoi An

-You could easily spend a week seeing Hoi An’s centuries-old pagodas, temples and wooden merchants’ houses, many now doubling as museums.
-Punctuate these visits with bowls of Hoi An’s legendary noodles and other local specialties, cooking classes and food tours, fantastic shopping, breaks to linger in charming cafes and tea houses, sundowners on balconies at bars and craft beer pubs, and meals at Hoi An’s best restaurants.
+You will also want to do some shopping, take breaks to linger in charming cafes and tea houses, sip sundowners on balconies at bars and craft beer pubs, and savour meals at Hoi An’s best restaurants.
 See our itineraries for one perfect day in Hoi An and two days in Hoi An.

 More UNESCO World Heritage Sites Near Hoi An